-Section 4.
+Section 5.
 Duties of the Presiding Officers.

-(a) The chair and vice-chairs shall act as presiding officers of the panels.
+- (a) The chair and vice-chairs shall act as presiding officers of their respective panels.
 The duties of the presiding officers of a panel are to preside at all meetings of the panel to which they are assigned, to maintain order at all times, to administer oaths, and to rule on all points of procedure, and to dispense the business of the panel in a just and orderly manner.
-The presiding officer may impose a reasonable time limit for speakers in order to dispense the business of the board or panel in a just and orderly manner.

-- (b) The presiding officer shall question all witnesses and/or staff, and request other members of the panel to ask any questions which may assist the board and panels of the board in arriving at a just and fair decision. - (c) The presiding officer shall sign the minutes of the panel meetings over which he or she presides and each case decided upon in accordance with the decision of the panel. - (d) In the absence of the presiding officer, the panel vice-chair shall preside and fulfill all of the duties of the presiding officer.
-In the absence of the presiding officer and panel vice-chair, the panel shall elect a temporary chair.
-This election does not survive the meeting in which it is had.
+The presiding officer may impose a reasonable time limit for speakers in order to dispense the business of the board or panel in a just and orderly manner. - (b) The presiding officer shall question all witnesses and/or staff, and request other members of the panel to ask any questions which may assist the board and panels of the board in arriving at a just and fair decision. - (c) The presiding officer shall sign the minutes of the panel meetings over which he or she presides and each case decided upon in accordance with the decision of the panel. - (d) In the absence of the presiding officer, the panel shall elect a temporary presiding offer.
+This election does not survive the meeting in which it is had. - (e) The presiding officer shall compel the attendance of witnesses when necessary.

-Section 5.
+Section 6.
 Duties of the Board Administrator.

-- For purposes of this section, reference to the board includes panels of the board. - (a) The board administrator shall: - (1) receive all complete applications to the board for processing; - (2) receive all evidence submitted for the board's review; - (3) provide technical assistance to the board; - (4) assist the general public with information, procedures, policies, case status, and site plans; - (5) gather needed information from outside sources and confer with all sections and departments of the city for case analysis; - (6) provide research on cases; - (7) prepare board documents, dockets, notices, and advertisements, and write necessary letters to the property owners;

-- (8) direct, conduct, and supervise all administrative functions of the board operation as may be deemed necessary; - (9) coordinate the work of the board; - (10) serve as liaison between the board and the city plan commission, city manager, and various other officers of the City of Dallas, including, but not limited to, the building official, the director of transportation, the city attorney, and the director of planning; and - (11) investigate complaints made by citizens by reason of any ruling or decision of the board or of an administrative official. - (b) The board administrator shall also administer oaths and compel the attendance of witnesses when requested by the chair or other presiding officers to do so.
+- (a) The board administrator shall: - (1) receive all complete applications to the board for processing; - (2) receive all evidence submitted for the board's review; - (3) provide technical assistance to the board; - (4) assist the general public with information, procedures, policies, case status, and site plans; - (5) gather needed information from outside sources and confer with all sections and departments of the city for case analysis; - (6) provide research on cases; - (7) prepare board documents, dockets, notices, and advertisements, and write necessary letters to the property owners; - (8) direct, conduct, and supervise all administrative functions of the board operation as may be deemed necessary; - (9) coordinate the work of the board in support of the chair and vicechairs in their leadership of the board; - (10) serve as liaison between the board and the city plan commission, city manager, and various other officers of the City of Dallas, including, but not limited to, the building official, the director of transportation, the city attorney, and the director of planning; and - (11) after conferring with the chair, propose and maintain an annual calendar for the board and panel meeting dates, which are subject to initial board approval. - (12) balance the caseloads among the panels. - (13) prepare the board and panel agendas with consultation by the chair and vice-chairs.